bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 73°
+- 71°
-- thunderstorm with light rainmistmoderate rain
+- thunderstorm with heavy rainmistvery heavy rain
-- 96% humidity
+- 94% humidity
-- 10 mph wind
+- 29 mph wind
+- 0.13 inches of precipitation in the past 24 hours

 ## Temperature History